Chinese Medicine: Foods to Warm or Cool the Body

 When we think of hot foods, a bowl of soup might come to mind.
 When we think of cold foods, maybe ice cream.
 From a Chinese medical perspective, all foods can be divided into five temperature categories: cold, cool, neutral, warm and hot.
 These are the properties of foods before they’re prepared or cooked.

-For example, spinach is considered a cool vegetable, watermelon is a very cold fruit, and beef is warm protein.
+For example, spinach is considered a cool vegetable, watermelon is a very cold fruit, and beef is warm protein (bone broth is great for warming, nourishing, and ultimately fertility!).
 When you cook your food, the property shifts because you are adding warmth.
 Fruits are hardly cooked or baked (unless it’s Thanksgiving), so they generally remain in their original categories.
 Spinach that is steamed or sautéed becomes a neutral vegetable; cooked chicken shifts into the neutral category too.
 According to Chinese medicine, your foods should always be cooked.
-More on that topic to come.

 Connect with Our Community